Raleigh Bankruptcy Lawyer for Vendor Debts and Claims

 A range of factors might contribute to your decision regarding the type of bankruptcy you choose.
-You should discuss your options with Bradford Law Offices, PLLC to determine which is best for your situation.
+You should discuss your options with Bradford Law Offices to determine which is best for your situation.

 Chapter 11 Bankruptcy

 Chapter 11 bankruptcy is also known as a “reorganization” bankruptcy.
 As a business owner, you can continue to operate while restructuring your debts.
-This form of bankruptcy also stops collections actions for a specified period, so you have the time you need to find a way to pay back your vendors.
+This form of bankruptcy also stops collections actions, so you have the time you need to find a way to pay back your vendors.

 Factors you should consider when deciding whether Chapter 11 works for the circumstances you face include:

-- Collections actions temporarily stop, preventing creditors from pursuing lawsuits, foreclosures, evictions, and levies
+- Collections actions stop, preventing creditors from pursuing lawsuits, foreclosures, evictions, and levies

 - You have control of selling your assets to satisfy your debt